An EB-5 Investor’s Guide to Form I-526E

 The First Step Toward the EB-5 Visa

-Differences Between Direct Investment and the Regional Center Program
+Differences Between the EB-5 Regional Center Program and Direct EB-5 Investment

 The process of making an EB 5 investment in an NCE differs between the two investment options available to foreign nationals.
 In the direct investment model, the funds are invested straightaway into an NCE, which will be in charge of creating the needed jobs and is thus considered the job-creating entity (JCE) as well.
 In contrast, the regional center program allows economic entities known as regional centers to manage EB-5 funding across several NCEs.
 Regional center investors inject their capital into one of the regional center’s funds, and the NCE and JCE are typically separate.